nasa/oceandata-notebooks/README.md

 # Oceandata Notebooks

-The code repository for the collection of notebooks distributed as data recipes for users of the Ocean Biology Distributed Active Archive Center (OB.DAAC).
+The code repository for the collection of notebooks distributed as data recipes for users of the Ocean Biology Distributed Active Archive Center ([OB.DAAC]).

 ## For Users

-Get started on our [Help Hub][data-recipes].
+Get started on our [Help Hub].

 ## For Contributors